ansible-collections/netapp.ontap/README.md

   - na_ontap_storage_failover: Enables and disables storage failover.

 ### Bug fixes
+  - na_ontap_motd - added warning for deprecated and to use na_ontap_login_messages module.
   - na_ontap_volume - unmount volume before deleting it when using REST.
+  - na_ontap_volume_efficiency - `policy` updated to allow for supported '-' as a valid entry.

 ## 21.2.0